Why Native Webflow RSS Feeds Only Show Summaries

 Newsletter Automation

-Platforms like Mailchimp can generate newsletters automatically from RSS feeds.
-If the feed only includes summaries, the newsletter will also display only excerpts.
+Platforms like Mailchimp generate emails from RSS feeds.
+If only summaries are included, emails will also be incomplete.

 RSS Readers